 Do your research BEFORE you start your farm

 Go to Town Hall and find out if you are allowed to keep animals on your property.
 If you are allowed to, there might be limits on how many or what type you can keep (chickens might be fine, but pigs might not be).
 Find out if there are rules about how close to the property line you can build a chicken coop or locate a compost pile.
 Do you need a permit to keep livestock?
 Do you need to have an inspection done?
 Do you need written approval of near by neighbors before you can set up a beehive?
 Knowing the laws before you start will help save you so many headaches down the road.
 If you want to keep chickens, find out the rules about roosters.
-My town has no rules about how many chickens or roosters you can keep as long as you don’t become a nuisance – this kind of vague law annoys me.
-Don’t get me wrong, I am thrilled I am allowed to do what I want on my own property, but it’s so up in the air.
-The town next door allows you to keep a rooster as long as you keep him cooped (muffling the crowing sound) between 7 PM-7 AM.
+My town has no rules about how many chickens or roosters you can keep as long as you don’t become a nuisance.
+The town next door allows you to keep a rooster as long as you keep him cooped (muffling the crowing sound) between 7 PM-7 AM, the next town after that only allows you to have a rooster if you have over 5 acres, so it really does vary town to town.
 After you check out your town’s laws regarding backyard farms you might also need to check in with your Home Owner’s Association.
 Find out if they have rules about keeping livestock or gardens.
 Some might be ok if you rip up your front lawn and turn it into a vegetable garden, some will not.
 Find out if you need a privacy fence installed in order to keep animals in the yard.
 Finally, if you are planning on adding animals to your yard, and especially if you have really close neighbors, it is nice to check in with neighbors you share a property line with.
 Let them know about the animals you are planning to keep – and maybe bribe them with free eggs, honey or goat’s milk if they seem hesitant.

 Think about your farm layout with neighbors in mind